About Rupin Pass Trek

 Day 6 - Dhanderas Thatch to Upper Water Fall - 4 Km.

-Dhanderas Thatch is one among the biggest and most alluring meadows of Himalayas.
-Trek Leader will indulge you all in some fun activities while camping in the nature's utmost charming lap.
-Reach the base of Dhanderas Thatch through a kilometer walk hoping through the plentiful of water streams, followed by a gentle walk through marigolds and you will arrive at snow patch of waterfall.
-After crossing the big boulder, now is the time when your ice axe will come in handy as your need to cut through the snow patches unless it has already been made by the previous trekkers.
-This series of walking through the snow and climbing intermittently will continue till you arrive at big snow bridge.
-The sights from the snow bridge is totally tremendous of the waterfall flowing down from the sky and getting disappeared below the below the bridge.
-Reach the other side of Rupin, a steep climb through the slopes and you finally reach four next camp alongside the upper waterfall.
+We are at Dhanderas thatch – The biggest and most alluring meadows of Himalayas explored.
+Indulge in fun activities with the fellow trekkers while camping in nature’s full charming lap.
+The base of Dhanderas Thatch is a kilometre walk and in between hopping through the plenty of water streams followed by a walk through marigolds to arrive at snow patch of the waterfall.
+Cross the big boulder, and now it’s time for your ice axe as you may even need to cut through the snow patches till you arrive at a significant snow bridge.
+The sight is lovely from the snow bridge with tremendous of a waterfall flowing down from the sky and getting disappeared below the deck.
+Now we need to reach the other side of Rupin with a steep climb through the slopes, and here we are finally at our next campsite alongside the upper waterfall.